MmmarRTha/ashify_app/README.md

 # 🎵 Ashify

+This project is being built by the chapters of the "Ash Framework Create Declarative Elixir Web Apps" book written by Rebecca Le & Zach Daniel.

 A music database application built with the Ash Framework and Phoenix LiveView.
 Think of it as a lightweight Spotify without the music playback, where users can browse catalogs of artists and albums, follow their favorites, and receive real-time notifications.

 ## ✨ Features